Torrey Pines High School: History

 The architecture of the school was considered modern at the time.
 Design features included an open courtyard and wide hallways with large carpeted podium-like benches one could sit on.
 The classrooms had no windows, and many did not have doors.
 It also had its own Black Box Theater.
 The large library (the Media Center) was considered state-of-the-art at the time.
 In 2016, construction began on the Media Center to build a new exterior and entrance.
 Construction was completed December 2016.

 There were many logistical problems in its initial opening, including an immediate shortage of classrooms and lockers, and lack of a food service building and a football stadium.
 As a result, portable classrooms and a bank of vending machines were used.
 Football games were played at San Dieguito High School.
 The school rid of all lockers in the 1990s.

 In the 1980s, the school expanded.
 Various changes include the Media Center building's expansion towards Del Mar Heights Rd., the addition of a parking/transportation area, the repurposing of portable classrooms into athletics and weight rooms, the addition of a football stadium, and the conversion of the original black box theater into a lecture hall (with a second black box theater, a converted machine shop, later added in the Arts building).
 In 2003, Building E and G were built.
 Stairs were added to the main building.
 In the summer of 2008, more stairs were constructed leading from the parking lot nearest Del Mar Heights Road to the English building.

 In November 2012, Prop AA, a $449 million bond initiative aimed at improving the public school district, was passed by tax payers.
 Since then, ongoing construction is taking place to include a performing arts center (the PAC), culinary arts center, revamping the student/front entry way, building more science and technology based classrooms, building a weight room, and moving classrooms in temporary buildings into permanent structures.
-The school's newly-constructed Performing Arts Center opened on May 1, 2019.
+The school's newly constructed Performing Arts Center opened on May 1, 2019.

 Demographics

-Torrey Pines High School has a primarily Caucasian and Asian student body.
-Students from the districts of Del Mar, Solana Beach and Rancho Santa Fe school districts, with the exception of the area north of Escondido Creek in the Rancho Santa Fe School are eligible to attend.
+Torrey Pines High School has a primarily White, Asian, and Hispanic student body.
+Students from the districts of Del Mar, Solana Beach and Rancho Santa Fe school districts, with the exception of the area north of Escondido Creek in the Rancho Santa Fe School District, are eligible to attend.

 The student body is largely reflective of the surrounding area of Torrey Pines, characterized mainly by a level of affluence.
 Most adults in the area are highly educated, and a strong majority have a bachelor's and master's degree.
 The median household income is over $100,000.

 In the 2019–20 school year, there were 2,479 students (58.7% White, 21.4% Asian, 14.3% Hispanic, 1% Black, <2% Other) attending Torrey Pines High School.